oneeve8/kobble-data/content/feamber.md

 Maybe there are *worlds* or *realms* or *heavens* beyond our realm.

-In my house there are many mansions... scri
+In my house there are many mansions... scripture

 I believe so...
 Do you?